guljeny/submodule-version/README.md

 - Project has 2 submodules `ui-button-element` and `render-engine`
 - Package `ui-button-element` dependents on the `render-engine`
-- Third repo `ui-slider-element` dependets on newest version of the `render-engine`
+- Third repo `ui-slider-element` dependets on newest version of the `render-engine` and not include in the project

 This cause next problems:

-- Add `ui-slider-element` cause difficulties with handle different `render-engine` versions
+- Add submodule `ui-slider-element` cause difficulties with handle different `render-engine` versions
-- How to update `ui-button-element` if it's repo contains new version?
+- Manual swithing branches in submodules with big codebase can confuse
+- Updated `ui-button-element` with new version of `render-engine` should be used in another project with the same version

 Submodule version helps to

-- Take a look which project should be updated and which version should be installed
+- Handle which project should be updated and which version should be installed
 - Help update submodules and theirs dependencies
 - Install new submodules